adobe-commerce/dropin-template/README.md

 ```bash
 npm run dev
 ```
-This will launch your app and automatically open it in your browser.
+This launches the sandbox application and automatically opens it in your browser.
 You can now start developing and testing your drop-in.

 ---